Xzzit/fast-style-transfer/README.md

 - `--style-weightt`: weight for style-loss, default is 1e10.
 - `--consistency-weight`: weight for consistency-loss, default is 1e1.
 - `--mps`: add it for running on macOS GPU
+- `--model-type`: architecture for stylization network. including: 1. ae: Autoencoder; 2. bo: bottleneck; 3. res: resNext.

 Refer to `train_arg.py` for other command line arguments.
+Refer to 'models' folder for details of neural network architecture.
-For training new models you might have to tune the values of `--content-weight` and `--style-weight`.
+For training new models you might have to tune the values of `--content-weight`, `--style-weight` and '--consistency-weight'.

 ***Stylize the image*** :paintbrush: